-Although, the number of educational institutions organizations and government agencies conducting web-conferences, webinars, and online training for students, pre- and in-service teachers, librarians, and other professionals is increasing, training web-conferences are rarely conducted in Saudi Arabia to meet the educational needs of students, particularly graduate students.
-Many Saudi graduate students, especially those majoring in linguistics, applied linguistics and TEFL, have difficulties in preparing their theses such as selecting a topic, locating and accessing relevant library resources related to the topic of interest to them, and unfamiliarity with trends in linguistic research.
-Many do not receive sufficient training in locating references and resources from their supervisors, and do not have the chance to meet and consult with experts and specialists in the field either.
+Although, the number of educational institutions organizations and government agencies conducting web-conferences, webinars, and online training for students, pre- and in-service teachers, librarians, and other professionals is increasing, web conferences and online interactive workshops are rarely conducted in Saudi Arabia to meet the educational needs of students, particularly graduate students.
+Many Saudi graduate students, especially those majoring in linguistics, applied linguistics and TEFL, have difficulties in preparing their theses such as selecting a topic, locating and accessing relevant library resources related to the topic of interest to them and not familiar with trends in linguistic research.
+Many do not receive sufficient training from their supervisors, and do not have the chance to meet and consult with experts and specialists in the field either.

-To develop graduate students' electronic searching skills in linguistics, to introduce them to latest trends and developments in linguistic research, and to develop their ability to communicate and interact with specialists in linguistics worldwide, a series of training web-conferences in electronic searching skills was initiated, organized and hosted by the Saudi Linguists' Society (SAL), a society that was created by a Saudi Ph.D. student studying in the UK and whose members are student linguists studying in diverse locations worldwide.
+To develop graduate students' research skills in linguistics, to introduce them to latest trends and developments in linguistic research, and to develop their ability to communicate and interact with specialists in linguistics worldwide, a series of online training workshops was initiated, organized and hosted by the Saudi Linguists' Society (SAL), a society that was created by a Saudi Ph.D. student studying in the UK and whose members are student linguists studying in diverse locations worldwide.
 SAL has a website and a Facebook page.

-As an experienced instructor and researcher, the author was invited to deliver few web-conferences in electronic searching to Saudi graduate students majoring in linguistics and applied linguistics worldwide.
-The electronic searching web-conferences proved to be beneficial to the students despite some technical obstacles.
-To publicize the use of training web-conferences, the present study aims to describe the following: (i) steps to be followed in preparing for and conducting training web-conferences; (ii) the technical requirements for conducting training web-conferences; (iii) technical difficulties that might face web-conferencing presenters and participating students and how they can be overcome; (iv) the participants' views on the benefits and shortcomings of training web-conferences; (v) criteria for conducting effective training web-conferences.
+As an experienced instructor and researcher, the author was invited to deliver few online workshops to Saudi graduate students majoring in linguistics and applied linguistics worldwide.
+The workshop proved to be beneficial to the students despite some technical obstacles.
+To publicize the use of online training workshops, the present study aims to describe the following: (i) steps to be followed in preparing for and conducting online workshops; (ii) the technical requirements for conducting online workshops; (iii) technical difficulties that might face presenters and participating students and how they can be overcome; (iv) the participants' views of the benefits and shortcomings of online workshops; (v) criteria for conducting effective online workshops.